Difegue/LANraragi/tools/Documentation/extending-lanraragi/architecture.md

 It's a second process spawned through the Proc::Background Perl Module.

-**About the JSON Cache**

-The JSON cache represents all the current archives in the content folder, alongside their metadata.
-This cache is then loaded by the main page of LRR.

-LANraragi by itself does not modify this cache in any way: It only consumes it.
-This allows it to always stay responsive/quick even with hundreds of archives in the database -- All the indexing work is left to the Shinobu worker.
+## About the Search Cache

+When you perform a search in LRR, that search is saved to a cache in order to be served faster the next time it's queried.
+This cache is busted as soon as the archive index is modified in any way.(be it editing metadata or adding/removing archives)

-**Behaviour in Debug Mode**
+## Behaviour in Debug Mode

 In Debug Mode, the Mojolicious server auto-restarts on every file modification.
 You also get access to the Mojolicious logs in LRR's built-in Log View.
 More logs are also published when in Debug mode.